dmitryvinn/dvinnik.dev/src/data/events/2021/javascript-and-friends/index.md

 category: 'event'
 cover: './cover.jpg'
 title: 'JavaScript and Friends'
-description: 'Web Conference based in Columbus'
+description: 'Web Conference based in Columbus with a mission to bring a diverse group of around 200 JavaScript developers and friends to learn new skills and concepts and to network and develop new relationships.'
 date: '2021-08-19'
 tags: ['oss']
 published: true